Is the Brownian bridge a good noise model on the boundary of a circle?

 As a corollary of Theorem~\ref{model:asympt}, the joint perfect correlation between $\hat{a}_n$ and $\hat{p}_n$ is asymptotically predicted.
-In Figure~\ref{fig:2} we show this fact by simulating the processes and the maximum likelihood estimates of $200$ simulated processes from model \eqref{model}, where the correlation coefficient $\rho>0.94$ for $n=40$ and different values of $a_0$ and $p_0$.
+In Figure~\ref{fig:2} we show this fact by plotting the maximum likelihood estimates of $200$ simulated processes from model \eqref{model}, where the correlation coefficient $\rho>0.94$ for $n=40$ and different values of $a_0$ and $p_0$.
 In Figure~\ref{fig:3}, we plot the corresponding computed left-hand part of \eqref{eq:Zcorr}.